Orphans face many long term challenges.

 Educational scholarships for rural kids

-This was the first area where Heart For Kids began helping children long term.
-There are so many children who are living in poverty who were not be able to complete their normal high school and had no hope of continuing to tertiary education.
+This was the first area where Heart For Kids began helping children long-term.
+There are so many children who are living in poverty who were not able to complete their normal high school and had no hope of continuing to tertiary education.
 We stepped in to help them realise their dreams.

 The children we’re helping mostly live in rural villages in counties surrounding the main city we work from.
 Local government charity officers or local churches introduce us to the families.
 We visit to assess their situations and ensure the families are truly living in very difficult circumstances.
 The children are usually in primary or middle school when they join the Heart For Kids family.

 Most schools start from early morning (about 7:30am) to early evening (about 6pm) with 2 hours lunch break.
 Many schools have evening self-study classes running from 7pm-9pm so students can finish their homework and prepare for endless tests.
 If schools do not run self-study evening classes, students still have to do their homework at home, usually up to 10pm.